 If you fail to stay current with your child support payments, your co-parent can ask the state administration or court to enforce the order.
 These enforcement actions may impact your ability to travel and work and could result in fines or jail time.

 __Keep your information up to date: Be sure your co-parent, the attorneys involved, and the child support administration have your most current contact information.
 You and your co-parent should also notify one another, your attorneys, and the state administration if there has been a substantial change in circumstances that may affect a child support calculation, particularly any new custody arrangements.

 __Modify your child support: Most states allow you to change your payments to reflect your current financial status.
 If you are struggling to meet your child support obligations because you lost your job or have to support more children, you may be able to modify your payments to make things easier.
 It’s important to act quickly to modify your child support order because you are responsible for any unpaid amounts, which generally cannot be reduced after the fact or wiped out through bankruptcy.

 When it comes to child support, especially when a court order is in place, it's important to ensure that both parents are in compliance.
-However, as with most things in life, situations change as, for example, a parent may lose a job or earn a significant increase in pay.
 Whatever the situation, you'll want to make sure that you're paying the correct amount of child support.
 The paying child support checklist is a great place to start, but it's best to reach out to a well-qualified child support attorney in your area who can not only help in getting a child support order but also review prior orders.